 Voting: not just pointless, but harmful!

 This is a didactic and long-winded dialog with a friend about why I don't vote.
 Given the way I dominate the conversation, it should be no surprise that the friend is imaginary.
-It was written in fall 2016.
+The bulk of it was written in fall 2016, with small updates now and then.

 Why don't you vote?

 It's a practical matter, and not just one of principle.
-After all, as Lenin said, all that matters in politics is expediency.
+After all, as Lenin supposedly said, all that matters in politics is expedience.
+(Never mind that this quote is almost certainly a right-wing fabrication.
+There's some truth to the sentiment.)
 Anyway, I think participating in capitalist elections does the working class much more harm than good.

 Whoa -- Lenin, working class, capitalism?
 Are you some kind of Marxist?